-NDP Objectives ve DP Objectives versus SEA Objectives (SMART and Compatibility Test) SEA Stage B1 Key: SMART criteria: + Compatible/very compatible S - Specific: NDP objectives should specify what is intended to be done in detail and should not be open to a wide range of misinterpretations - Possible conflict M - Measurable: It should be possible to monitor NDP objectives in a quantifiable way, by the use of indicators.
-Indicators should be measurable with limited resource in 0 Neutral A - Attainable/achievable NDP objectives should be achievable and deliverable, related to the scale of growth proposed Х No relationship between objectives R - Realistic: NDP objectives should relate to the overall vision of the plan.
-Likewise, chosen indicators should relate to objectives and their outcomes. ?
+NDP Objectives ve NDP Objectives versus SEA Objectives (SMART and Compatibility Test) SEA Stage B1 Key: SMART criteria: + Compatible/very compatible S - Specific: NDP objectives should specify what is intended to be done in detail and should not be open to a wide range of misinterpretations The following matrix appraises the emerging Weston under Penyard NDP - Possible conflict M - Measurable: It should be possible to monitor NDP objectives in a quantifiable way, by the use of indicators.
+Indicators should be measurable with limited resource implications.
+Policies in terms of their SMART criteria and their compatibility with the SEA 0 Neutral A - Attainable/achievable NDP objectives should be achievable and deliverable, related to the scale of growth proposed Objectives and Baseline data.
+These objectives have been developed Х No relationship between objectives R - Realistic: NDP objectives should relate to the overall vision of the plan.
+Likewise, chosen indicators should relate to objectives and their outcomes. from both Government guidance on SEA and from the local evidence base ?
 Unclear, more information needed T - Time-Bound: Objectives should be specific to the NDP period or another specified time-frame.
-Objectives should be associated with a target and indicators should sp the target should be achieved.
+Objectives should be associated with a target and indicators should specify when the target should be achieved. gathered for identifying the NDP issues.